Sophistechnication

 Not even the sky is the limit anymore.
 Why limit yourself?

-Today you can be the systems engineer of your household’s education.
+Today you can be the systems engineer of your and your household’s education.
 People now have the ability to enroll in chosen subjects from world class educational institutions to fit within a tailored master plan of a personalized curriculum suited to your ideologies.
 Provisions can be made for your child to implement their own educational pursuits as they advance.
 Some online academies have developed methods to gamify learning (interactivity is known to increase retention), in addition to offering videos (visuals are powerful tools for comprehension) and tutoring to teach new concepts.
 These new benefits provide an enticing invitation to children to embark on a path of exercising independent learning, which can be considered the key to the love of learning.
 You provide the environment and it’s safety controls, including who they are around and are impacted by, who they maintain friendships with, who is influencing their emotional and spiritual development.
 When an individual is given the freedom and opportunity to advance at their own pace, mastering the subjects incrementally with their eyes on the big picture, aware of the purpose and importance of learning each subject, and actually applying the lessons to their life within reason, then the idea of learning takes on an exciting new feeling, helping to open the brain and prime it with desire and great purpose for life.

 From the heart of the matter... the body, mind, and spirit

 Have we forgotten the value of knowledge and understanding?
-Just when and how did education go from being the luxury and leisure of the privileged to being a drudgery and a difficulty to be endured until graduation day, when you are free to no longer need to learn, as if… “you know it all?”
+Just when and how did education go from being the luxury and leisure of the privileged to being a drudgery and a difficulty to be endured until graduation day, when one is free to no longer need to learn, as if they “know it all?”
 Even for those of us who love learning about one subject or another, let us search for those subjects that “don’t come naturally” and ask ourselves, in some regard, do we harbor a rebellion against learning?
 By maintaining this attitude we pre-set ourselves against comprehension, or at least make it a lot harder to understand and retain knowledge.
 People who dread learning or label it as “difficult” put themselves at a great disadvantage.
 After all, it is through knowledge, wisdom and understanding that one reaches a level of awareness and critical thinking that makes it difficult to be tricked or deceived into regretful situations.
 XSE promotes working Sophistechnication in as a part of your life.
 Some easily accessible (sometimes free) and interesting classes that can stir a love for learning in adults can be found on platforms like Coursera, such as “The Science of Wellbeing” by Yale University.
 After all, maybe that hour that you spend here and there on media doesn’t seem to be leaving you any better off than before, perhaps even worse.
 Once you start advancing intellectually, even if it is only an hour a day, it becomes the new you, your new habit that you may find yourself looking forward to daily.
 But that is only the beginning, think then of how you can apply that knowledge in your life.

 Integrity, often defined as the consistency of actions with one’s values and principles, can be significantly bolstered by employing critical and creative thinking to arrive at the best decisions.
 Here’s how the application of these thinking skills contributes to integrity and personal growth: